Why are scientists suddenly interested in UFOs?

 UFOs are real.
 There’s no question about that.

-The term simply means the witnessed object is unknown and moving through the air.
+The term simply means some witnessed object is unknown and moving through the air.
 If you see something in the sky that you can’t identify, then by definition it’s a UFO.
 But when people ask if UFOs are real, what they usually mean is: “Are we being visited by aliens?”

 And science certainly has no answers yet for that.